-Rosenkranz Awards support the use of digital technologies that enhance student learning.
-This year’s awards are designated for projects that do so by developing new digital means for effective student engagement in the classroom.
+Rosenkranz Awards support significant teaching interventions that enhance student learning.
+Awards are designed to promote sustainable, scalable ideas that cultivate effective student engagement in the classroom.

 Proposed interventions should be designed to improve learning by encouraging student engagement.
-Research demonstrates that student learning can deepen in interactive settings that encourage them to articulate, evaluate, and create knowledge with the instructor and one another.
+Research demonstrates that interactive settings deepen student learning by encouraging them to articulate, evaluate, and create knowledge with the instructor and one another.

 Engagement can be defined in a variety of ways, including but not limited to: student–to–student or student–to–faculty interactions, experience in the field, active use of Yale collections, and student research.

-Essential components of a successful grant proposal include a vision for improved learning through student engagement, an intervention that strives to improve learning, and plans to measure student learning as a result of the digital intervention.
-More specifically, the search committee seeks applications that:
+Essential components of a successful grant proposal include a vision for improved learning through student engagement, a significant intervention that strives to improve learning, and plans to measure student learning as a result of the intervention.
+The selection committee seeks applications that do the following:

 a) Describe a need, challenge or goal related to student engagement that the intervention is designed to address and how you envision doing so,